By arming yourself with healthy food for the whole week, it’s easy to stay on track with your nutrition goals.

 5. A rice cooker will make quick work of cooking the quinoa and will shut off automatically when it’s done.
 If you do not have a rice cooker, it can be cooked on a stovetop.
 Cook one cup of quinoa in two cups water and then set aside to cool.

 6. To make the chicken, place a 16-ounce chicken breast into a pan with one cup low-sodium chicken broth (just enough to cover the chicken).
 Add two teaspoons of olive oil and desired seasonings.
 Bring to a boil and let simmer for 15–20 minutes.

 Cover and turn heat down to low.
 Continue to cook for another 45–75 minutes or until chicken shreds when you use a fork.
 Use two forks to pull the chicken apart.
 It’s easier to shred the chicken while it’s still warm.

 7. Prepare the oatmeal jars.
 Set out five pint-sized mason jars.
 To each, add ¼ cup oats, one scoop Shakeology, 1 cup fruit, and water to mix.
 Cover and place in refrigerator.

 8. Slice two cucumbers and two bell peppers.
-Drizzle with 1 or 2 teaspoons balsamic vinegar or sesame oil, mix and refrigerate.
+Drizzle with 1 or 2 teaspoons balsamic vinegar or sesame oil, (if you use sesame oil, be sure to count it toward your tsp — oils & nut butters), mix and refrigerate.

 9. Cut a stalk of celery into smaller pieces and put into a container.